 [Here you may identify, in general terms, who the petitioners are.
 For example: “We the undersigned citizens (or residents) of Canada”; “electors of (name of electoral district)”; “residents of the Province of (name)”; “residents of the City (or Village, etc.) of (name)”.]

 [Indicate whom you would like to take action on your request.
-It is usually the same addressee as above, but it may be different – select one:]
+It is usually the same addressee as above – select one:]

 [Set out the request by stating succinctly what action the petitioners wish the addressee to take or refrain from taking.]